Dr. Liebowitz and a Medical Student Talk with a Patient

 Clinical Anatomy Block

 The Clinical Anatomy Block takes place from August to December in the gross anatomy laboratory.
-Labs take place from 9 a.m. to noon on Tuesdays and Thursdays, first-year medical students assigned to each table.
-Instructors visit students at dissection tables, providing mentorship in their specialty and clinical correlates (target for first-year medical students).
-They may assist students in identifying structures on the donors and oversee their dissections.
+Labs generally take place from 9 a.m. to noon on Tuesdays and Thursdays with first-year medical students assigned to each table.
+Clinical instructors rotate throughout the lab to visit students at each dissection table, provide mentorship in their specialty, and discuss clinical correlates (targeted for first-year medical students).
+They may assist students in identifying structures on the donors and advise them for their dissections.
 In addition, students are encouraged to develop critical-thinking skills, applying their knowledge of anatomy to clinical cases.
 The clinical anatomy block offers a unique opportunity for physicians to work with first-year medical students as they explore the structure of the human body.
 Students highly value the opportunity to learn about your experiences.
 Faculty title required.

 Evan Garofalo, PhD